General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

 where $A$ is the connection and $\phi$ is a one form called Higgs field \cite{Hitchin:1987ab,Kapustin:2006pk}.
 By writing ${\cal A}=A+i\phi$, the Hitchin equation implies that the curvature of ${\cal A}$ is flat.
 In fact, one can introduce a spectral parameter and define a family of flat connections depending on the spectral parameter.

-The monodromy around the singularity can be calculated by solving the following flat section equation:
+The monodromy of the flat connection ${\cal A}$ around the singularity can be calculated by solving the following flat section equation:

 which locally is just a first order differential equation on the disk.